For ways to revive the flagging European economy, the case of Duisburg shows why Germany thinks it holds the blueprint.

 Railway networks connect it with cities as far away as Moscow, Barcelona and Istanbul.
 There are also train shuttle services to the Belgian ports of Antwerp and Zeebrugge.

-Hewlett-Packard, the world’s biggest personal-computer maker, tobacco maker Philip Morris International Inc., Japanese cosmetics maker Shiseido and Johnson & Johnson (JNJ), the world’s No. 2 health-care products maker, all have European distribution centers at the Duisburg port.
+Hewlett-Packard, the world’s biggest personal-computer maker, tobacco maker Philip Morris International Inc., Japanese cosmetics maker Shiseido and Johnson & Johnson (JNJ:US), the world’s No. 2 health-care products maker, all have European distribution centers at the Duisburg port.

 Red Bull cans arrive in trains twice a day before making their way in containers to global destinations.
 Kuehne + Nagel International AG (KNIN), the world’s biggest sea-freight forwarder, has its biggest logistics center in Duisburg.